 |Concrete||Decrease up to 80%|

 |Metal||Decrease up to 100%|

 AcuRite wireless technology complies with part 15 of the FCC rules.
 These rules state that AcuRite wireless products must not cause harmful interference AND they must accept any interference received, including interference that may cause undesired operation.
 Most cases of wireless interference can be resolved by simply relocating the unit following the tips above.
-If you experience product performance issues due to wireless interference, you can find additional troubleshooting directions in the AcuRite Knowledge Base.
+If you experience product performance issues due to wireless interference, you can find additional troubleshooting directions in the AcuRite Support Page.